scandipwa/scandipwa.github.io/docs/development/plugin-mechanism.md

 import PayPal from '../../../<some more iterations>/awesome-extension-provider/paypal-graphql/src/scandipwa/app/component/PayPal';
 ```

 3. ScandiPWA extensibility allows **plugging into plugins**.
 All classes that your plugin requires should be assigned namespaces by wrapping them into the `middleware` function.
 The only exception is that plugin class in `.plugin.js` file cannot be plugged into due to configuration builder's limitations.
-It still can be overriden as described above though.
+It still can be overridden as described above though.